ColtonsProjects/AI-Bitcoin-Model/README.md

-# Overview
+# Backend Model Explanation
-The model is designed to predict the next closing price of a financial instrument (e.g., a stock or cryptocurrency) based on historical data.
+The model is designed to predict the next closing price of bitcoin based on historical data.
 It uses a Long Short-Term Memory (LSTM) neural network, which is well-suited for time series prediction tasks due to its ability to capture temporal dependencies.

 ## Key Components